ibio/bookmooch/README.md

 ## About this hands-on project
 __NOTICE__: this is a fullstack project for my course CISC6345 Advanced Database Systems.
 Also, BookMooch is an trademark, and here it's for study purpose only.
-In this small project, I just developed it for demonstrating my ability 1) to learn new things very fast, and 2) my coding philosophy -- get it done, and then progressive enhancement.
+In this small project, I just developed it for demonstrating my ability 1) to learn new things very fast, and 2) my coding philosophy -- get it done first, and then do progressive enhancement.

 ### Developing time distribution
 I used total around 38 hours to get this done.